 You do not need to find a supervisor.
 The MPH, MHE, MHI programs do not have a thesis or research component, and students are not assigned supervisors.
 However, when students start the program they are assigned an academic advisor.

 The MHI program is designed to be completed entirely online.
 However, some courses are offered in a blended format where students have the option of coming to campus for small group seminars with the instructor or completing the course entirely online.
 Most of our students choose to complete the courses online.

 Any modern, powerful laptop will do.
 We have no special software requirements for what students must buy.
 Integrated camera and microphone would be good to aid in using Adobe Connect.
 Students will need a full suite of productivity software (Excel, Word, PowerPoint, or equivalents.)

-The graduates from our MHI program have found employment in Canadian Institution for Health Information, eHealth Ontario (portfolio manager, analyst), healthcare providers such as hospitals and CCAC (Clinical Analyst, Decision support consultant, EMR application specialist), eHealth vendors (application specialist, analyst, HIT solution developer or product manager).
+The graduates from our MHI program have found employment at Canadian Institution for Health Information, eHealth Ontario (portfolio manager, analyst), healthcare providers such as hospitals and CCAC (clinical analyst, decision support consultant, EMR application specialist), eHealth vendors (application specialist, analyst, HIT solution developer or product manager).

 For the MHI program, experience is considered an asset however is not required.
 Each year we accept a small percentage of students directly from an undergraduate program.
 Be sure you have taken an undergraduate course in statistics, mathematics, or computer sciences that serves as evidence of training in logical thinking processes and use your statement of interest to explain your goals, aspirations, and potential for future leadership in the field.